mmaalvarez/chrysper/README.md

 	hits found across different cancer lines, with some of them even having altered genotypes, thus they overlap different cancer genetic backgrounds

-	using only untreated (no A3A, no ATRi, no TMZ), so that the gene essentiality is non-conditional to very stressful conditions
+	using only untreated (no A3A, no ATRi, no TMZ, normal O2%, no olaparib), so that the gene essentiality is non-conditional to very stressful conditions